 The Department of Treasury, Bureau of Alcohol, Tobacco and Firearms (ATF) regulates the tax-free purchase of industrial alcohol and specifically denatured spirits.
 Such purchases may only be made for these items upon receipt of the ATF’s approval as documented by the ATF issuance of an “Industrial Alcohol User Permit” (ATF Form 5150.9).
 Upon issuance of the ATF permit number, the University may withdraw and use alcohol tax-free on a continuing basis and will remain in force until suspended, revoked, or terminated.The University’s current permit data is:

 Maximum Quantity to be Withdrawn per Calendar Year: 3,000 proof gallons

-- These functions are accomplished by the University’s Department of Chemistry which also provides the University’s only recognized storage facility.
-The Purchasing Department serves as the ‘custodian’ for the program.
+- ♦ These functions are accomplished by the University’s Department of Chemistry which also provides the University’s only recognized storage facility.
+The Procurement Services Department serves as the ‘custodian’ for the program.

 Campus departments are to be attentive to any changes in Purchase Order prices as reflected on a vendor’s invoice.
 The University will issue payment for the price recorded on the Purchase Order unless the following circumstances exist:

-When a vendor notifies the Purchasing Department of a pricing deviation (especially, an increase) prior to delivery or performance, the Purchasing Department will first contact the campus department to determine the department’s desire to complete the order at the additional costs.
+When a vendor notifies the Procurement Services Department of a pricing deviation (especially, an increase) prior to delivery or performance, the Procurement Services Department will first contact the campus department to determine the department’s desire to complete the order at the additional costs.
 If the campus department agrees to incur the additional costs, a change order will be issued.